check before: 2026-04-02

 summary for non-techies**

-Microsoft is retiring SharePoint's domain isolated web parts, with new tenants unable to use them from April 2, 2025, and a complete phase-out by April 2, 2026, requiring organizations to transition to regular web parts to avoid functionality issues.
+Microsoft is retiring domain isolated web parts in SharePoint Framework, with new tenants unable to use them starting April 2, 2025, and complete phase-out by April 2, 2026, requiring organizations to transition to regular web parts to maintain functionality.

 Direct effects for Operations**